mindee/doctr/docs/source/modules/contrib.rst

 Supported contribution modules
 ------------------------------
-Here are all transformations that are available through docTR:
+Here are all the available contribution modules:

-.. autoclass:: ObjectDetector
+.. autoclass:: ArtefactDetector